5 Breathtaking Hwy 1 Stops Between Monterey & Big Sur

 Carmel-by-the-Sea: A Luxury Vacation Destination

-While you’re here, I’d like to invite you to sign up for the Mandala Traveler community!
+While you’re here, I’d like to invite you to sign up for the Carried Away Travels community!
 You’ll get a free download about Paris as a thank you for joining, and then you’ll receive one weekly email with the latest blog tips, itineraries, recommendations, and more!
 No spam–just real, helpful travel information.

-You can also follow my adventures on social media for more pretty pics and travel tips, plus video footage of cool places!
+You can also follow my adventures on social media for more pretty pics, travel tips, and video footage of cool places!

-Thanks again for reading, and I hope you’ll come back to revisit the Mandala Traveler Blog soon!
+Thanks again for reading, and I hope you’ll come back to revisit Carried Away Travels soon!

 Happy travels!